-* The tuition rate for graduate courses per-credit hour is $250 for all active-duty military members (not applicable for CSU Learning Partners).
+* The tuition rate for graduate courses per-credit hour is $250 for all active-duty military members using military tuition assistance (not applicable for CSU Learning Partners).
 The lower rate is offered to keep the tuition rate at the DoD cap of $250.
 CSU Learning Partners receive a tuition discount that is applied to the full tuition rate.

 Tuition and fees are payable in U.S. funds.
 CSU accepts checks, money orders, and credit cards.

 View information on Federal Student Aid Eligible/Ineligible Programs.